For your own health, for a way to take climate action in your own backyard, and for insects and birds, Take the Pollinator Pledge!

-Studies show that we can each make a difference.
-Our suburban and urban oases matter, and we can help to bring back the bugs and migratory birds with simple steps.
-In fact, the overwhelming scientific advice is Do Less: less mowing, less leaf mulching, less chemicals (none actually), less irrigation.
-When you leave the leaves, also leave seedheads and plant stalks.
+Studies show that our suburban and urban oases matter.
+We can help to bring back bugs and migratory birds with simple steps.
+In fact, the overwhelming scientific advice is Do Less: less mowing, less leaf mulching, less chemical use (none actually), less irrigation.
+When you “leave the leaves,” also leave seedheads and plant stalks.
 In short, less.
 What to do more of?
 Replace lawn with native plants, particularly low maintenance shrubs and trees that provide big wildlife value.

 Take the Pollinator Pledge: